frankbharath/rentpal-gateway/README.md

 ### Advantages of Gateway
 - We don't have to expose microservices to the internet.
 - Gateway can perform authentication for a given request, instead of each microservice performing their authentication and authorization.
-I am using the gateway to authenticate the request.
+This promotes microservices to be stateless.
 - We can have circuit breakers, if a microservice goes down we can forward the request to the landing page that shows service is down.

 ## Tools and Technologies